Grand New England Cruise

 Portland is Maine’s largest city-by-the-sea.
 The Old Port waterfront features working fishing wharves and converted warehouses with restaurants and shops.
 The Western Promenade is a public park atop a bluff, offering river and mountain views.
 Its surrounding district, the West End, is full of Victorian-era homes

 Meet your local guide for a narrated exploration.
 View Longfellow’s boyhood home, sea captains’ houses and the elegant Victorian Mansion.
 Travel through historic neighborhoods overlooking the islands of Casco Bay in Portland Harbor.
-Stop at Portland Head Lighthouse in Fort Williams Park, a historic landmark and the most photographed lighthouse in America.
+Stop at Portland Head Light in Fort Williams Park, a historic landmark and the most photographed lighthouse in America.

 Board the Elizabeth Grace for this exclusive, one-of-a-kind experience.
 The stone fortresses built in the early 19th century in Portland Harbor are imposing reminders of days in the not so distant past when the defense of our coastline required their presence.
 Despite their prominence, the forts are not easy to access for a variety of reasons, and most locals and visitors have never been to Fort Scammel, the only fort in the Portland Harbor to see active combat.
 On your way to the fort, enjoy some other great sights of the bay, including iconic lighthouses.
 Upon arrival, explore the grounds of this impressive historic structure.